In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Yes, but only if you’re not careful.
 Remember that a VPN allows you to completely hide your real IP address from any volunteer server in the Tor network.

-That’s why combining Tor Browser with a VPN gives you pretty good privacy and anonymity.
-You could still be vulnerable, though, if you use active components while browsing through the Tor network, or if you share any private data while on Tor websites.
+Combining Tor Browser with a VPN gives you pretty good privacy and anonymity.
+You could still be vulnerable, though, if you use active components while browsing through the Tor network or if you share any private data while on Tor websites.

-A number of other networks are similar to Tor, but they differ in the way they’re built, how they approach the browsing process, and the goals they’re meant to achieve.
+Many other networks are similar to Tor, but they differ in how they’re built, how they approach the browsing process, and the goals they’re meant to achieve.
 The most popular alternatives to the Tor network include Freenet, I2P, Freepto, Tails, Subgraph OS, and more.

 Sure.
-There are a number of projects that allow you to access the dark web while using a regular web browser.
+Several projects allow you to access the dark web using a regular web browser.
 Tor2web, which uses reverse proxies to allow users to access websites with .onion domain names, is the most well-known.

 But before you try using Tor2web or one of its alternatives, be forewarned that it’ll most likely be unsafe.

-Using the dark web without Tor Browser’s encryption means that your activity will be easily accessible to a number of parties, including your ISP and the operator of the reverse proxy you use to access the dark web.
+Using the dark web without Tor Browser’s encryption means that your activity will be easily accessible to several parties, including your ISP and the operator of the reverse proxy you use to access the dark web.

 So, even though it’s technically possible to use the dark web without Tor Browser or one of its alternatives, you’re better off not even trying it.
 And if you do, please don’t say we didn’t warn you!